This page is a work in progress – it’ll be updated as needed or suggested.

-A three-run homer, as the late Hall-of-Fame Baltmore manager would famously sum up his managerial strategy as “pitching, defense, and the three-run homer,” the latter a reference to his preference for the big inning as opposed to small-ball tactice (“If you play for one run, that’s all you’ll get.”)
+A three-run homer, as the late Hall-of-Fame Baltmore manager would famously sum up his managerial strategy as “pitching, defense, and the three-run home run,” the latter a reference to his preference for the big inning as opposed to small-ball tactics (“If you play for one run, that’s all you’ll ever get.”)

 What’s a “Star Trek convention on the scoreboard?”

 That’s a 0-0 ballgame—there’s no such thing as a scoreless game; it starts at 0-0, not null-null—that’s gone past the 4th or 5th inning.
 Thus, there are a lot of zeroes on the scoreboard.

 Yours truly is a New England native – get over it, the DMV is filled with transplants – and this a reference to how the Boston Celtics, who used to practice at Hellenic College, would conjure up fake injuries to sideline an underperforming player.
 The same thing happens in the minors, so if you believe that everyone on the DL is actually hurt… have I got some real estate in Florida for you!